Improving planning and MBRL with temporally-extended actions: Experiments

 \textbf{Can temporally-extended actions help transform infeasible problems to feasible ones?} We use the Dubins Car environment $(\dtenv = 0.2)$ and experiment with u-shaped map as shown in \Cref{fig:exp_u_maps}.
 This is a challenging configuration, where shooting-based planners often fail, because the car is initially facing the obstacles and a naive forward search hits the obstacles and does not yield useful information.
 In addition, as the reward is sparse, this map requires the planning horizon to be large.
 To solve the environment, $A_{\naive}$ requires 10,000 samples with a planning horizon of 1000, while $A_{\tea}$ requires a planning horizon of 75 and $\dtmax = 20$ (see detailed discussion in \Cref{sec:appendix_exp_u_maps}).

 To increase difficulty, we augment the action space with 100 dummy action variables.
 Although these variables do not contribute to the dynamics or rewards, the agent is unaware of this and has to account for all the action variables.
-Even in this setting, $A_{\tea}$ succeeds while $A_{\naive}$ fails due to large memory requirements.
+We show that in this difficult setting as well, $A_{\tea}$ succeeds while $A_{\naive}$ fails due to large memory requirements.
 A simple computation shows that $A_{\naive}$ needs around 4GB of memory to track the sampled actions, whereas $A_{\tea}$ requires just 103MB.
-In other configurations that reduce the memory requirements (detailed in \Cref{sec:appendix_exp_u_maps}), the search fails to find the goal.
+In other configurations that reduce the memory requirements (detailed in \Cref{sec:appendix_exp_u_maps}), the search of $A_{\naive}$ fails to find the goal.
 This shows that using temporally-extended actions can often turn infeasible search problems into feasible ones.

 \textbf{How does varying the two discount factors impact the agent's behaviour?} The experiments so far use a single value of $\gamma$ while the proposed formulation in \Cref{eq:proposed_objective} has two discount factors.
 As we discuss next, while some expectations on the effect of $\gamma_1$ and $\gamma_2$ are intuitive, a complete characterization is not obvious.